flippant/parse/README.md

 # parse
 An FFXI Parser Addon for Windower.
 This addon parses both offensive and defensive data, stores WS/JAs/spells data by individual spell, tracks additional information like multihit rates, and provides the ability to export/import data in XML format.

+### Settings
+For now, refer to the Excel Spreadsheet for a brief description of Parse settings.
+Note that at some point, the settings will be getting a bit of a face lift...

 ### Commands

 `//parse pause`